-Chinese-Japanese Cookbook is a collection of recipes prepared by sisters Sara Bosse and Onoto Watanna, first published in 1914.
+Chinese-Japanese Cookbook is a 1914 recipe collection prepared by sisters Sara Bosse and Onoto Watanna.
 Print copies are hard to come by – I own a digital copy purchased from Vintage Cookbooks, which has a small but varied collection of old cookbooks available for download.
-It doesn’t appear to be updated regularly anymore, but what’s there is worth checking out.
-I have family in Asia and was drawn to the cookbook initially as a historical curiosity.
+The site seems dormant these days, but what’s there is worth checking out.
+I have family in Asia and saw the cookbook initially as a historical curiosity.
 What I’ve seen of mid-century cookbooks seems to equate Asian food with adding canned bean sprouts to a casserole, and I was curious to see whether early twentieth century Americans had a different perception.
 But there’s more here than meets the eye.
 It looks like a cookbook and reads like a cookbook, but it’s not clear that the recipes are anything resembling authentic.
 They may not even be real recipes.

 The cookbook was born from a series of articles published in Harper’s Bazaar and the Ladies’ Home Journal focused on Chinese and Japanese cuisine.
-For reasons that aren’t entirely clear, Winnifred/Watanna framed the cookbook as a collaboration with her sister Sara, who likely contributed very little to the final cookbook.
-The preface suggests that the Japanese recipes are from Watanna’s own family, and the Chinese recipes are given a specious origin story:
+Winnifred/Watanna framed the cookbook as a collaboration with her sister Sara, who likely contributed very little to the final cookbook.
+The reasons for this are not particularly clear.
+The preface suggests that the Japanese recipes are from Watanna’s own family.
+The Chinese recipes have a separate, but equally specious origin story:

 No cookbooks, so far as the authors know, have ever been published in China.
 Recipes descend like heirlooms from one generation of cooks to another.
 The recipes included in this book (the Chinese ones, that is) have been handed down from Vo Ling, a worthy descendant of a long line of noted Chinese cooks, and himself head cook to Gow Gai, one time highest mandarin of Shanghai.
 They are all genuine, and were given as an especial expression of respect by a near relative of the famous family of Chinese cooks.

 I’m not buying it, and once you start thumbing through the recipes you probably won’t buy it either.
-At first I figured they were just old recipes, and the modern Japanese and Chinese cuisine to which I was accustomed hadn’t yet been invented.
-I’ve traveled to both countries and know that some of my favorite dishes were invented or standardized post-World War II.
+At first I figured they were just old recipes, reflecting older traditions.
+I assumed that modern Japanese and Chinese cuisine predated Ms. Watanna’s book.
+I’ve traveled extensively in Japan and know that many of my favorite dishes originated after World War II.
 I was open to the idea that early twentieth century Japanese food just kind of sucked.

 For example, a recipe entitled “Bäk Toy Gun” claims to be a “Chinese soup of white vegetables”.
-Water chestnuts, bean sprouts, and onions are boiled in water with a couple of tablespoons of Syou (soy) sauce.
-Mushrooms and celery are added at the end, along with beaten eggs streamed in slowly and stirred.
+The recipe begins by boiling water chestnuts, bean sprouts, and onions with a couple of tablespoons of Syou (soy) sauce.
+At the end of the recipe the cook adds mushrooms and celery, while adding a thin stream of beaten eggs.
 The recipe seems plausible and superficially resembles a familiar egg drop soup, down to the precise directions for creating the threads of egg protein.
 It’s also mushy and flavorless, except for the mushrooms and celery which are functionally raw.
 It will not kill you, but this doesn’t seem like an heirloom recipe for the highest mandarin of Shanghai.

-I typically end my cookbook reviews by sharing a recipe that captures the “spirit” of the cookbook, but I don’t want internet readers to “Jump to Recipe” without realizing that these recipes should by no means be cooked.
+I typically end my cookbook reviews by sharing a recipe that captures the “spirit” of the cookbook.
+But the spirit of Chinese-Japanese Cookbook is nonsense.
+Internet readers may well “Jump to Recipe” without realizing that these recipes aren’t meant for cooking.
 I’ve preserved a couple of them here as a historical curiosity, and if you’re interested further a scanned digital copy is available from vintagecookbooks.com and elsewhere.

 Moving past the cookbook, Winnifred Eaton’s life is a fascinating illustration of the turn-of-the-century Asian American experience.
 In a climate hostile to Chinese Americans she crafted a new public persona and made a career out of it.
-Sure, the recipes are garbage but get where she’s coming from.
-In the words of
+Sure, the recipes in Chinese-Japanese Cookbook are garbage, but one can sympathize with her desire to reinvent herself.
+In the words of one commentator:

 Eaton indeed possessed the strength, energy and prolifigacy to make the most of her ruse; using the vapid language of commercialism embraced today, one would say Eaton’s deceit was the honest work of a good marketer.

 For authentic “vintage” East Asian recipes I don’t have a good resource.
-Buwei Yang Chao’s 1963 cookbook How to Cook and Eat in Chinese seems to be the seminal work in early American Chinese cookery, and it remains tantalizingly unavailable.
+Buwei Yang Chao’s 1963 cookbook How to Cook and Eat in Chinese seems to be the seminal work in early American Chinese cookery.
+It remains tantalizingly unavailable.